zubinchopra/portaldocs/portal-sdk/templates/portalfx-pde-keyvault.md

+{"gitdown": "contents"}

+<tags
+    ms.service="portalfx"
+    ms.workload="portalfx"
+    ms.tgt_pltfrm="portalfx"
+    ms.devlang="portalfx"
+    ms.topic="keyvault-pickers-usage-doc"
+    ms.date="1/31/2017"
+    ms.author="karlaug"/>

+## Getting started with the KeyVault picker blades

-# KeyVault picker blades
+## What are the KeyVault picker blades

-## Overview

-The KeyVault picker blades unify KeyVault selection and/or key/secret selection scenarios across the Portal.
-They are built using the `ParameterCollection` Framework v3.0.
-This means the blades are considered to be providers and extensions that use them will include a collector that calls the blades and receives data in return.
+The KeyVault picker blades are a tool intended to unify KeyVault selection and/or key/secret selection scenarios across the portal.
+The Pickers are built using the ParameterCollection Framework v3.0.
+This means the blades are a "provider" and that to use it, you will need to write a "collector" which calls the blades and receives data back.
 An example of this can be found in the next section.
-To better understand the basics of how sending data with this framework works, see the examples of its usage in the Samples extension provided with the Azure SDK.
+To better understand the basics of how passing data with this framework works, see the examples of its usage in the Samples extension provided with the Azure SDK.
 A typical flow for partner teams to follow if they need a key identifier or secret identifier in order to initialize their resource would be:

 - Vault and key selector buttons are shown, but key selector is locked.